lavague-ai/lavague-vscode/README.md

 Your automation code will populate the next cell.
 <img src="https://github.com/lavague-ai/lavague/blob/main/vscode-assets/instruction-and-code.png?raw=true" alt="generated code">

-By running this cell, we can now see the result of our automation code:
+By running this cell, we can now see the result of our automation code in our VSCode browser window:
 <img src="https://github.com/lavague-ai/lavague/blob/main/vscode-assets/ret.png?raw=true" alt="updated browser">

+### Further tips

 > Note, it is possible to include a sequence of actions in one instruction as follows:
 <img src="https://github.com/lavague-ai/lavague/blob/main/vscode-assets/double-instructions.png?raw=true" alt="chain of instructions">